cosmos/sdk-tutorials/academy/ibc/gorelayer.md

 # IBC-Go Relayer

 [IBC-Go Relayer](https://github.com/cosmos/relayer) is a relayer implementation written in Golang.
+It can create connections and channels, relay transactions and acknowledgements, and upgrade clients.

+In this section, the approach taken is the same as in the Hermes section.
+You will start with establishing a connection and channel between two chains.
+Then you will send a transfer transaction from the first chain to the second chain.

-## Testing
+## Install

 The repository offers a script to start two chains, which we need in order to test the relayer.